History of Tokyo: Social movements

 The violent Sunagawa Struggle from 1955 to 1957 protested the expansion of the U.S. Air Force's Tachikawa Air Base into the nearby village of Sunagawa.
-During the Anpo protests of 1959 and 1960, the Japanese New Left protested the United States-Japan Security Treaty, which led to a controversial new treaty.
+During the Anpo protests of 1959 and 1960, the Japanese New Left protested the U.S.–Japan Security Treaty, which led to a controversial new treaty.
 Later, protests occurred in response to American military bases in Japan being used for the Vietnam War, and American military presence in Okinawa.

 During the 1968–1969 Japanese university protests, students at Tokyo University seized the school's main hall, the Yasuda Hall.
 They expelled the president and other administrators and took hold of the building.
 It was named the "Yasuda Castle" by the media.
 They were expelled in the summer of 1968, and attempted to recapture the building in January 1969.
 The students failed to take it after a battle with 10,000 policemen, which was viewed nationwide on television.
 Protests over the United States-Japan Security Treaty reoccurred in 1970, but were less successful.

 In 1978, Yasukuni Shrine in Kudanshita became a memorial to Imperial Japan, including 2.5 million Japanese soldiers of World War II, and 12 major convicted war criminals, including Hideki Tojo.
 The shrine said those dead needed to be honored as they served their country.
 It also contains exhibits suggesting Japanese imperialism was a heroic liberation of Asia from Western colonialism.
 Visits to the shrine by right-wing government officials have caused controversy in countries affected by Japanese imperialism during the war.